Posted on January 18, 2016 by Joanna Carver

 McCarter, an expert in managerial decision-making in the UTSA College of Business, notes a study that found that British workers were being interrupted by Twitter and Facebook notifications about every 10 minutes.
 It took the employees about 23 minutes to get back to work, costing their employers thousands of dollars each year.

 He partnered with Brice Corgnet at Chapman University and Roberto Hernán-González at Nottingham University to determine the best methods of eliminating cyberloafing in a standard office setting.
 A group of 10 volunteers were given a mundane data entry task and were overseen by a manager, also a volunteer.
 They were paid the standard for a data processing clerk, but also given a bonus resulting from how much work the work group was collectively able to accomplish.
-At any time, the workers could click on a button and go surf the Internet instead of entering data.
+At any time, the workers could click on a button and go surfing the Internet instead of entering data.

 Some people never left their work while others left their work right away.
 Still, others went back and forth between working and online surfing.
 Overall, about 14 percent of the workers’ time was spent cyberloafing.